-And then it started to rain.
+And then, of course, it started to rain.
 The company was on the move, and it was raining.
 Not that misting stuff we’d had before, but the torrential crap only the tropics can deliver.
-The stuff that hurts your head when it hits, and makes it near impossible to do much of anything but plod on into it, or hide out until it passes.
+The stuff that hurts your head when it hits and makes it near impossible to do much of anything but plod on into it, or hide out until it passes.
 There would be no waiting to let it pass for us.
 I moved to where my scout team had formed up to be the point element.
-We moved through the jungle for almost an hour, making very little headway in rain pounding through the top of the single canopy jungle.
+We moved through the jungle for almost an hour, making very little headway through the rain pounding through the top of the single canopy jungle.
 I ordered Zippo to stop and see what might be seen of our patrol across the river.

 “Not good,” Zippo said.